EricZinda/Perplexity/Backlog.md

                                     - easiest way is to merge all the criteria into a single ordered list that runs in the order of the list
                                         - Problem is that we need to dynamically change whether we are working with instances or types and so a single criteria doesn't fix it
-            - Once item is fixed, it still doesn't work because it says "items" so never gets there
+            - Once "item" is fixed, it still doesn't work because it says "items" so never gets there
                 - "item" works properly
-                - Plan #1:
-                    First: Do a timeout for the wh_question handler
-                    Then:
                 - Conclusion?
                     - If we update the base plurals logic to follow the rule "every student to be in exactly one subgroup" it would solve the problem of plurals merging answers that should really be alternatives